wesleytao/advanced/databass/offset.md

 #### Parse OFFSET

 Edit the `limit` rule in the SQL grammar to recognize the `OFFSET [expression]` syntax.
 The offset keyword in a query should be capitalized, followed by one or more spaces, and then an expression.
+Note that the offset can be an expression:

+        SELECT 1 FROM data LIMIT 1 OFFSET 1
+        SELECT 1 FROM data LIMIT 1 OFFSET 10
+        SELECT 1 FROM data LIMIT 1 OFFSET 1+10
+        SELECT 1 FROM data LIMIT 1 OFFSET 1*10+4

+You can assume that the offset expression will only be tested with arithmetic expressions that well not reference any attributes.
+Thus do you don't need to worry about the following:

+        SELECT 1 FROM data LIMIT 1 OFFSET 'blue' SELECT 1 FROM data LIMIT 1 OFFSET data.attr + 1

-Further, make sure to edit the rule's visitor so that it initialized Limit properly.
+Further, make sure to edit the rule's visitor so that it initializes the Limit operator properly.

 #### The LIMIT Operator